j-lpst/drizzle-neo/llama-swap/README.md

-llama.cpp (the underlying program llama-swap uses to run models) is fairly optimal at caching prompts, so only the first response after loading the model should be take a while, with subsequent prompts relying mostly only on generation speed.
+llama.cpp (the underlying program llama-swap uses to run models) is fairly optimal at caching prompts, so only the first response after loading the model should take a while, with subsequent prompts relying mostly on generation speed rather than processing speed.

 In case the time to process the prompt takes too long, switch to a smaller model or decrease the value of `memory.max_messages` in `config.json` to decrease the